 I think the lending space will change because the way multifamily properties are built will become very different, due to methods like modular construction.
 You’re going to have more standardization.
-For the borrower, the loan process will be faster, which means the lender needs to move faster, too.
+For the borrower, the development process will be faster, which means the lender needs to move faster, too.
 I don’t see the 60-day closing process continuing.
 We’re going to have to be very quick in locking in terms and delivering capital.

 What do you think the multifamily lending process or landscape will look like in five years?

-Five years from now, we’ll be able plug into property management software and in real time evaluate risk level and see how the property compares to its peers, every day.
+Five years from now, we’ll be able plug into property management software and evaluate in real time the risk level and see how the property compares to its peers, every day.
 As long as we have direct access to information, I think executing the loan will be the easy part.
 I’d like to think we’d be able to finance a transaction within a few hours because you’ll have very accurate underwriting up front.
 From a technology standpoint, we could definitely get there.